Five More Love Languages

 “How do you want to feel?” and “What makes you feel that way?”

-For example, I want to feel understood, accepted, alive, inspired, worthy, playful, and connected.
+For example, I want to feel understood, accepted, alive, inspired, worthy, playful and connected.
 What makes me feel this way is not easily found in the five love languages.
-The ultimate way to feel loved for me are less about these tangible things (words, gifts, time, service, and touch) and more about being known, sensing that she “get’s me,” and feeling accepted, and I need to experience the positive energetic and chemical connection that can only be felt, not described.
+The ultimate way to feel love for me is less about these tangible things (words, gifts, time, service, and touch) and more about being known, sensing that she “get’s me,” and feeling accepted, and I need to experience the positive energetic and chemical connection that can only be felt, not described.

 The magic of love is that it’s experienced so intensely, it can inspire and fulfill dreams, create hope, give birth to, and save, lives, soothe the soul, and so much more.
 Yet we can not see it, the actual love itself – this powerful force, this indescribable ingredient.
 We only see what it can do.
 As with energy, we do not see the energy itself.
 We see the shape it takes and how it is used.